 Finding a single red or blue listed species in an area is cause for great excitement and concern.
-On Pink Mountain one red listed and no less than ten blue listed plants have been recorded.
+On Pink Mountain four red listed and no less than thirteen blue listed plants have been recorded.
 The Conservation Data Centre in Victoria confirms that no other small site north of Vancouver is known to have as many listed plants.
 In addition we have eight first, second or third records for BC and Canada

 It is of great concern that the summit of Pink Mountain may be completely destroyed along with it’s unique assembly of plants before we even know what is being lost.

 Alopecurus alpinus - Alpine Foxtale is a grass that is red listed in British Columbia and is in danger of extinction in the province.

 Polemonium boreale – Northern Jacob's Ladder.
 It is Blue listed and is known from only a few scattered collections in the far north of British Columbia.
 On Pink Mountain some small populations are secure while others grow on the roadsides and are threatened by traffic and road reconstruction.

 Androsace chamaejasme – Rock Jasmine.
 Is Blue listed and is known from only three locations in British Columbia.

 Ranunculus pedatifidus - Birds-foot Buttercup is Blue listed and severely endangered on Pink Mountain by traffic and road reconstruction.
 Only one population is known and is located on the roadside.

 Astragalus umbellatus is blue listed and was previously known from just a few locations in the far north of British Columbia.
 The Pink Mountain population represents a considerable range extension to the south.